pymupdf/PyMuPDF/docs/page.rst

       PDF only: Change the colorspace components of all objects on page.

       :arg int components: The desired count of color components.
-Must be one of 1, 3 or 4, which results in color space DeviceGray, DeviceRGB and DeviceCMYK respectively.
+Must be one of 1, 3 or 4, which results in color spaces DeviceGray, DeviceRGB or DeviceCMYK respectively.
 The method affects text, images and vector graphics.
 For instance, with the default value 1, a page will be converted to gray-scale.

       The changes made are **permanent** and cannot be reverted.